We have information you must know before you buy the MX-5 Miata.

 Other weight-saving measures include an aluminum hood and trunk lid, aluminum suspension components, and extensive use of high-strength and ultra high-strength steel in the basic body shell.
 These design features help maintain a sports-car appropriate weight balance of 51 percent over the front wheels and 49 percent over the rear in the hard top.
 That, in turn, promotes the MX-5's wonderful agility and handling balance.

-Fit and finish is tight and smooth, and materials are richer than they've ever been.
+The MX-5 cockpit has no significant changes for 2012.
+Fit and finish is tight and smooth, and materials are richer than in previous generations.
 Trim panels on the center stack fit flush and look expensively made.
 The base cloth upholstery is nice, with lightly woven, smooth-finish bolsters and waffle-weave insets.
 Depending on the weather, the cloth upholstery can be more comfortable than leather, which comes standard in the Grand Touring models.
 The hardtop roof's headliner is finished in a hard, flat-black textured covering that, if not luxurious, is certainly tidy.
 Overall, interior quality and appearance are way better than old-time Miata faithful will expect.

-The MX-5 is roomier than it looks, too.
+The MX-5 is roomier than it looks.
 The current generation grew in all dimensions, and it's more accommodating than ever, even if it can still be a snug fit for full-figured or really tall drivers.
 Rearward seat travel has extended by about an inch, and you can feel it.
-In older MX-5s a six-foot driver would adjust the driver's seat all the way back.
-Now there's a notch or two left in the travel.
-The car's expanded girth yields an additional 1.4 inches in hip room, and it too makes a difference.
+In a previous-gen MX-5, a six-foot-tall driver would have to slide driver's seat all the way back.
+Now there's a notch or two left s.
+The car's expanded girth yields an additional 1.4 inches in hip room, and it also makes a difference.

 Seats are neither overly firm nor too plush, but they are properly bolstered for the type of driving the Miata invites.
 The seat shape has been refined for better lower-body comfort, while the backrest still delivers body-hugging lateral support.
 For taller drivers, thigh support is acceptable at best, and there is still no lumbar adjustment.
 The tilt steering wheel helps at least a little, and the seat-height adjustment is a welcome addition.
 The properly stubby shift lever is where it should be.
 The hand brake sits on the passenger side of the drive tunnel.